nairvibhas18/comp423-course-notes/docs/tutorials/go-setup.md

     - **postCreateCommand**: Once the dev container is created, we will run the command defined by postCreateCommand.
 For us, since this is a simple project, we don't have any necessary dependencies so we will just run `go version` to output the version of Go we have.

 > [!Note]
 > This simple project currently doesn't have any dependencies that we would need to install, but if we did, we would need to create a Go dependency configuration file, like `requirements.txt.` which would be created in the root directory, that would list all of the dependencies we would need for the project.
-We would then need to install these dependencies after the dev container is created by running a command in the `postCreateCommand` variable.
+We would then need to install these dependencies after the dev container is created by specifying a command in the `postCreateCommand` variable.

 ```bash
 {